patrickjames242/react-extend-components/README.md

 Because refs are treated like regular props in this library, the `ref` passed to the outermost component will be included in `outerProps` and the `ref` passed to the inner component will be included in `innerProps`.
 This means the merge function is responsible for ensuring these are merged properly.
 You may use the `mergeRefs` function exported by this library if you so desire.

-Similarly, the merge function is also be responsible for merging the `children` props together.
+Similarly, the merge function would also be responsible for merging the `children` props together.

 Note that the merge function will only receive props in the `outerProps` object that were not accessed via the `props` argument or 'plucked' within the component.